 Here is the intro to this lecture, presented via Zoom to the Limmud North America eFestival on March 29, 2020:

-My Cup Runneth Over: The Jew and His Drinking Habit – Common wisdom states that Jews don’t drink.
+Jews Who Drink: The Surprising and Intimate Story of Jews and Booze – Common wisdom states that Jews don’t drink.
 But while it may not be the Jewish vice of choice, all evidence indicates the common wisdom to be wrong.
-From Biblical times, through 9th century Iraq and 18th century Poland, into the modern State of Israel, join me for a stumble through the intimate and at times surprising relationship between Jews and booze.
+From Biblical times, through 9th century Iraq and 18th century Poland, into the modern State of Israel, this talk reveals the fascinating history of Jews and their drinking habit.

-Here are some short excerpts from this talk, presented via Zoom to Mount Sinai Jewish Center in New York City on May 21, 2020:
+This clip combines a few excerpts from the beginning of this talk, presented via Zoom to Mount Sinai Jewish Center in New York City on May 21, 2020:

 A Land of Milk and Mufletta: At the Crossroads of Israel’s Cuisine and Culture – Israeli chefs have recently conquered the culinary world, but what about all those foods they left behind at home?
 What do these dishes say about Israel itself?
 From falafel to petitim, meurav Yerushalmi to mufleta, I will reveal the culture behind the distinctive foods that make Israel so deliciously… Israeli.

 In this video, I speak about the rise of non-Ashkenazi cuisine in Israel during the 1970s: